noxsicarius/Epoch-Admin-Tools/README.md

 	> [] execVM "admintools\antihack\antihack.sqf"; // Epoch Antihack with admin tool bypass
 	> ~~~~

-	> If you do not have the mentioned line then simply replace the antihack.sqf line in the above code with the one you have.
+	> If you have a different antihack then replace the placeholder line in the following code with your antihack line and place it in your init.sqf where the antihack line was.
+	> // Epoch Admin Tools
+	> if (!((getPlayerUID player) in EAT_adminModList)) then
+	> {
+	> 	PLACE YOUR ANTI-HACK LINE HERE example: execVM "xvmAntihack.sqf";
+	> };

 1. Save the init.sqf
 1. Open your ***description.ext***